afeldman/libshm/README.md

     return 0;
     }
 ```

 #install libshm

-this project is build using WAF
+this project is build using [WAF](https://github.com/waf-project/waf).
+To Compile ind install the project use the waf progamm included in the project.
+The standard installation directory ist /usr/local/include.